fhiso/legacy-format/data-model.md

 ### CREM   {#CREM}

-Disposal of the remains of a person's body by fire.
+Cremation: disposal of the remains of a person's body by fire.

 See also `[BURI]`